 There is a certain irony in interpreting Jesus to refer to the ritualism of transubstantiation, because John’s book was written to be a direct attack against formalism.

 Morris writes, “Both ‘eat’ and ‘drink’ are aorists, denoting once-for-all action, not a repeated eating and drinking, such as would be appropriate to the sacrament.”
-Morris, L. (1995).
-The Gospel according to John (p.
-335).
-Grand Rapids, MI: Wm.
-B. Eerdmans Publishing Co.
+Leon Morris, The Gospel according to John, The New International Commentary on the New Testament (Grand Rapids, MI: Wm.
+B. Eerdmans Publishing Co., 1995), p.335.

 Geisler, Norman L., and Ralph E. MacKenzie.
 Roman Catholics and Evangelicals: Agreements and Differences.
 Grand Rapids, MI: Baker, 1995.
 263.